Wilson Witzel: Life and career

-On 28 October 2018, in the second round of the general elections in Brazil, Witzel obtained 59.87% of the valid votes (4,675,355 votes), was thus elected Governor of the State of Rio de Janeiro for a term of 4 years starting January 2019; his opponent, Eduardo Paes, from DEM, received 40.13% of the valid votes (3,134,400 votes).
+On 28 October 2018, in the second round of the gubernatorial election, Witzel obtained 4,675,355 votes or 59.87%.
+He was thus elected Governor of the State of Rio de Janeiro for a term of 4 years starting January 2019; his opponent, Eduardo Paes, from DEM, received 3,134,400 votes or 40.13%.

 An ally of president Jair Bolsonaro, Witzel was elected after promising a "slaughter" of drug gangsters.
 Wilson Witzel officially took office as governor on 1 January 2019.
 However, because Jair Bolsonaro took office as president of Brazil on the same day, Witzel's ceremony was postponed to 2 January 2019.
 For his ceremony, Witzel had a special "governor's sash" made to be handed over to him by then-acting governor Francisco Dornelles.
 The practice, however, isn't official in the state of Rio de Janeiro, and wasn't tradition in the state's ceremonies.

-In September 2019, following the killing of an eight-year-old girl, hundreds demonstrated in anger in the Complexo do Alemão favela where she was shot, and the hashtag "#aculpaedowitzel" (A culpa é do Witzel) led trending topics in Brazil.
+In September 2019, following the killing of an eight-year-old girl, hundreds protested in anger in the Complexo do Alemão favela where she was shot, and the hashtag "#aculpaedowitzel" (A culpa é do Witzel) led trending topics in Brazil.
 Cartoons showing the smiling governor wiping blood from his face.

-On 14 April 2020, Witzel tested positive for COVID-19.
-An impeachment process has been opened against Witzel on 11 June 2020 related to corruption charges on misappropriating coronavirus funds.
+On 14 April 2020, Witzel tested positive for COVID-19 shortly after on 11 June 2020 an impeachment process was opened against Witzel alleging graft in purchase of medical supplies.

-On 28 August 2020, the Superior Court of Justice suspended Witzel from his powers and duties due to an investigation involving frauds in the acquisition of supplies during the COVID-19 pandemic.
+On 28 August 2020, the Superior Court of Justice suspended Witzel from office as a result of suspected fraudulent purchases during the COVID-19 pandemic.